E. Professional Development and Training

 1. Authority.

-1.1 The Board of Trustees (BOT) authorizes the Administrative Board to establish Professional Development/Training policies.
+1.1 The Board of Trustees (BOT) authorizes the Administrative Board to establish Professional Development and Training policies.

-1.3 The component institutions shall have prime responsibility for establishment of professional development, training and funding.
+1.2 The component institutions shall have prime responsibility for establishment of professional development, training and funding.
+Component institution processes, approvals, and benefits for professional development, training and funding for employees covered by a collective bargaining agreement may be defined in the collective bargaining agreement.

 2. Professional Development and Training.